pingcap/docs/ticdc/ticdc-filter.md

 > **Note:**
 >
-> TiDB's DDL statements support changing multiple attributes of a single table at the same time, such as `ALTER TABLE t MODIFY COLUMN a INT, ADD COLUMN b INT, DROP COLUMN c;` This operation will be defined as MultiSchemaChange.
+> TiDB's DDL statements support changing multiple properties of a single table at the same time, such as `ALTER TABLE t MODIFY COLUMN a INT, ADD COLUMN b INT, DROP COLUMN c;`.
+This operation is defined as MultiSchemaChange.
 If you want to filter out this type of DDL, you need to configure "multi schema change".

 - `ignore-sql`: the DDL statements to be ignored.
 This parameter accepts an array of strings, in which you can configure multiple regular expressions.
 This rule only applies to DDL events.
 - `ignore-delete-value-expr`: this parameter accepts a SQL expression that follows the default SQL Mode.
 This rule only applies to delete DML events with the specified value.